Holy Trinity Catholic Secondary School (Oakville): Basketball

 The Senior Boys' Basketball team has had a very successful 2018-2019 year, only losing one game the whole season.
-They have made it to the finals every year coming in second from 2016-2019.
+They have made it to the finals every year coming in second from 2016 to 2019.

 The Senior Girls Basketball team won the Bishop Reding Tournament in 2016.
 In the years 2016-2017 they were undefeated until the semi-finals.
-In the 2018-2019 season they were the consolation champions at the Mohawk tournament.
+In the 2018–2019 season they were the consolation champions at the Mohawk tournament.
 The team was undefeated until the playoffs once again.
-They made it to the quarter finals this 2018-2019 season.
+They made it to the quarter-finals this 2018–2019 season.

 The Senior Boys won their first ever Halton AAAA Basketball Championship in the 2006 - 2007 season by beating the Assumption Crusaders.
 The undefeated Senior Boys also won the Halton title in 2012 as well as the GHAC title.
-They finished 4th at OFSAA (the provincial finals.
+They finished fourth at OFSAA (the provincial finals).

 The Junior Girls won their first ever Halton AAAA Basketball Championship in the 2006 - 2007 season.